webplatform/docs/apis/canvas/CanvasGradient/addColorStop/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'Adds a new stop to a gradient.
 If offset is less than 0 or greater than 1 then an IndexSizeError exception must be thrown.
 If the color cannot be parsed as a CSS &lt;color&gt; value, then a SyntaxError exception must be thrown.
 Otherwise the gradient must have a new stop placed, at offset offset relative to the whole gradient, and with the color obtained by parsing color as a CSS &lt;color&gt; value.'
 tags:
+  - API_Object_Methods
-  0: API
+  - API
-  1: Object
-  2: Methods
-  4: Canvas
+  - Canvas
 uri: apis/canvas/CanvasGradient/addColorStop

 ---